murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Crawling Procedure.md

 ### Pace
 Exploring a dungeon is by default considered to be a slow affair, to account for careful exploration, footing, and checking for traps and obstacles.
 The average speed by which a party progresses is 300' per Dungeon Turn.

-If desired, the party can explicitly state they want to travel at a Fast Pace, progressing 3000' per Dungeon Turn instead.
-This can only be done in areas that they already know their way in, or which are straightforward.
-Any Stealth, Survival or Perception checks made while traveling at a fast pace are made with Disadvantage.
+If desired, the party can move through the dungeon at a Fast Pace, progressing 3000' per Dungeon Turn instead.
+This can only be done in areas that have already been explored, or that have a straightforward lay-out.
+Any Stealth, Survival, or Perception checks made while traveling at a Fast Pace are made with Disadvantage.

 ### Lighting
 Unless a Dungeon has its own source of illumination, characters will probably want to carry a source of light.
 Even characters with Darkvision will have a difficult time properly navigating and exploring a fully dark Dungeon.
-Having an active light source means you can't surprise any Inhabitants, as the light gives you away from a distance.
+Having an active light source means you can't Stealth or surprise any Inhabitants, as the light gives you away from a distance.

 ### Mapping
 The players are responsible for mapping their progress through a Dungeon, unless they have somehow procured an accurate map beforehand.
 The players should designate one of their own as the Mapper.